 The above list is not exhaustive and other presentation methods may be permissible where appropriate.
-Where specialist presentation or technical software is needed by the apprentice, for example, CAD or BIM, it is the apprentice's responsibility to ensure that their chosen equipment and resources are in place for the presentation.
-The EPAO will check this at the time of submission of the presentation.
+Where specialist presentation or technical software is needed by the apprentice, for example, CAD, Revit, or specific engineering analysis software, it is the apprentice's responsibility to specify their chosen equipment and resources for the presentation.
+The EPAO will check this at the time of submission of the presentation and make arrangements with the apprentice and employer to ensure these are in place for the presentation.

-The independent assessors will ask a minimum of 5 questions at the end of the presentation to ensure KSBs assigned to technical project report and presentation with questioning are covered in sufficient depth and to allow for relevant grading criteria to be drawn out by the independent assessors.
+The independent assessors will ask a minimum of 5 questions in total between them at the end of the presentation to ensure KSBs assigned to assessment method 1 are covered in sufficient depth and to allow for relevant grading criteria to be drawn out by the independent assessors.
 The independent assessors may ask additional follow-up questions to seek clarification where required.
-Assessment should take place against the knowledge, skills and behaviours listed in the mapping section of this document.
+Assessment must take place against the knowledge, skills and behaviours listed in the mapping section of this document.